MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ## Build Time Secret (BTS)
 {: #bts }
-The Build Time Secret (BTS) is an optional tool to enhance authenticity validation, for iOS applications only.
+The Build Time Secret (BTS) is an **optional tool to enhance authenticity validation**, for iOS applications only.
 The tool injects the application with a secret determined at build time, which is later used in the authenticity validation process.

 The BTS tool can be downloaded from the **{{ site.data.keys.mf_console }}** → **Download Center**.